akutek.info

 Reverberance

-It is established that EDT correlates with Reverberance, i.e. perceived reverberation, at least as perceived by the audience, Figure 3.
+It is established that EDT correlates with Reverberance, i.e. perceived reverberation during music play or speech, at least as perceived by the audience, Figure 3.
 One should note that EDT is very sensitive to influence from the direct sound component, so one can not expect EDT to describe reverberance well for listeners very close to the source.

 When Grefl is less than G-10dB, which is typical with source-receiver distances shorter than a couple of meters, the relationship between Reverberance is difficult: Depending on which definition is chosen, the EDT is either equal to zero, Figure 4, or the EDT obtained by linear regression correlates poorly with the data set.
 There are some alternative ways to deal with this difficulty: